xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-3.md

 </pre>
 </div>

-The interface under EVPN configuration doesn't have any ESI configured, this is because of single Homed service and default ESI being used.
+The interface under EVPN configuration doesn't have any ESI configured, this is because of single homed service and default ESI being used.
 For detailed understanding on evpn configuration and modes refer [e-evpn.io](https://e-vpn.io/).
 We have globally enabled srv6 locator POD0 under evpn, this means l2vpn SIDs (UDX2) will be allocated from the same locator.
-The srv6 configuration under l2vpb xconnect group service construct can be used to override the global evpn configuration and assign new locator.
+The srv6 configuration under l2vpn xconnect group service construct can be used to override the global evpn configuration and assign new locator.

 ## Verifiation Steps